 - The Merchants City: Symbol of the prosperous 18th Century when the merchants became wealthy with the trade of tea, sugar, and tobacco and decided to establish their warehouse and residence there.
 The streets are perfectly aligned between white and pink Victorian buildings.
 Stunning street art murals can be found all over the area, open your eyes and look up!

-- The West End: All around Kelvingrove Museum is the trendy district of the West End to go for food and drinks.
+- The West End: All around Kelvingrove Museum is the trendy district of the West End where I loved going for dinner or just a drink.
 Expect true Scottish tradition mixed up with exotic flavours.
-My favourite places are: Brewdog (1397-1403 Argyle St.) for a tasty Scottish craft beer, The Little Curry House (41 Byres Rd.) for traditional Indian food or fusion haggis pakoras, The Ox and Finch (920 Sauchiehall St.) for refined cocktails and Scottish “tapas”, The Hanoi Bike Shop (8 Ruthven Ln) for mouth-watering Vietnamese Phö and home-made tofu, and finally The Crabshakk (1114 Argyle St), maybe the best fish and chips in Scotland.
+My favourite places are Brewdog (1397-1403 Argyle St.) for a tasty Scottish craft beer, The Little Curry House (41 Byres Rd.) for traditional Indian food or fusion haggis pakoras, The Ox and Finch (920 Sauchiehall St.) for refined cocktails and Scottish “tapas”, The Hanoi Bike Shop (8 Ruthven Ln) for mouth-watering Vietnamese phö and home-made tofu, and finally The Crabshakk (1114 Argyle St), maybe the best fish and chips in Scotland.

-- The SSE Hydro Arena & the Clyde Arc Bridge: These fantastic modern constructions embody Glasgow’s new face and future.
-The light system transforms them into pieces of art at night, perfect for a last walk after dinner.
+- The SSE Hydro Arena & the Clyde Arc Bridge: This modern neighbourhood embody Glasgow’s new face and future.
+The light system transforms the concert hall and the bridge into pieces of art at night, perfect for a last walk after dinner.

 With all these exciting things to do in Glasgow, do not forget to pick up your scuba diving gear at Aquatron Dive Shop (open Mon-Fri 10 am-6 pm, Sat 9 am-5 pm, 30 Stanley St., Glasgow, +44 141 429 7575).
 They have everything you need dry suits, tanks, weights, etc. I recommend to contact them before, to book what you need.